-Look for thrift stores in neighborhoods that tend to have the designers you like best.
-I can’t tell you how many great Land’s End clothes I’ve found with tags still on them in higher-end neighborhoods.
+Look for thrift stores in neighborhoods with the designers you like best.
+I can’t tell you how many great Land’s End clothes I’ve found with tags still in higher-end neighborhoods.

 6. Shop the racks and the floor.

-The best stuff on a thrift store is often at eye level, not on top of or underneath things that are more difficult to sift through.
-You’ll probably find some great treasures if you just take your time looking over everything within reach!
+The best stuff in a thrift store is often at eye level, not on top of or underneath things that are more difficult to sift through.
+You’ll probably find some great treasures if you take your time looking over everything within reach!

-A quick tip here though: keep an eye on the floor when you go through racks because somebody will have pushed them to the side so they could get to something underneath it.
-This can be a great way of finding some real bargains!
+A quick tip here: keep an eye on the floor when you go through racks because somebody will have pushed them to the side so they could get to something underneath it.
+That can be a great way of finding some real bargains!